 What are subjects?

 Subjects are the particular fields of study that are covered in a course.
 The subjects below make up this course and will need to be completed in order for you to complete this course.

-In this module, you will learn to use number functions to manipulate numeric data and algebra to calculate and represent numbers and quantities in formulae and equations.
-You will also learn about geometry, data handling, which involves the analysing of mathematical data, and trigonometry, which deals with shapes and the relevant function of angles.
+In this module, you will learn how to use number functions to manipulate numeric data, and algebra to calculate and represent numbers and quantities in formulae and equations.
+You will also learn about geometry, data-handling (which involves the analysis of mathematical data), and trigonometry, which deals with shapes and the relevant function of angles.

-In this module, you will learn about matter and materials and energy and change.
-Matter and material involve anything that has a mass and occupies a space.
+In this module, you will learn about matter and materials, and energy and change.
+Matter and material involve anything that has mass and occupies space.
 Energy and change involve chemical reactions.
-It is calculated by bond energies and shown by energy diagrams.
+They are calculated by bond energies and shown by energy diagrams.